 Graceland University is pleased to offer a payment plan allowing a monthly payment schedule.
 Plans are interest free and are assessed a non-refundable processing fee of $50.00 for plans 3 months or longer.
-Students or parents interested in a payment plan should contact the office of Student Accounts.
+Students or parents interested in a payment plan should contact the office of Student Financial Services.

 Registration as a student at Graceland University signifies the student’s agreement to do the following:

 - Pay all charges and/or fees as posted to the student account when due.

 - Acknowledge that failure to make a required payment by the stated deadline can result in late fee(s); registration suspension; registration cancellation; withdrawal from the university; and withholding of a transcript, grade, or degree.

 - Acknowledge that obligations not paid in full prior to the due date shall be payable on demand and shall bear interest at the rate of 8% per annum, computed from the withdrawal date until the obligation is paid in full.

 - Pay all costs, expenses, and collection agency or attorney fees related to the collection of the obligation, to the extent permitted by law and in accordance with the laws of the State of Iowa.

 - Acknowledge that Graceland University will report any delinquency, default or other credit experience pertaining to this agreement to any or all credit reporting agencies.

 Balance of funds in excess of charges created by financial aid will be paid directly to the student (with the exception of Parent Plus Loans which will be payable to the parent).
 These funds are available to the student for use in paying non-Graceland costs such as books, off-campus housing, personal expenses and transportation.